The Link Between Family Mental Health And Cultural Identity

 Takeaway

 Cultural identity refers to the identity a person derives from being a member of a group, whether a nation, religion, or ethnic group.
-Some studies have found that cultural identity can have a protective effect against mental health symptoms.
+Some studies have found that cultural identity can have a defensive effect against mental health symptoms.
 When an individual's mental health is improved, it may positively impact the mental health of their entire family.
 Therapy with a culturally sensitive therapist is one way to reduce mental health symptoms and explore one's cultural identity.
 Consider contacting a therapist online or in your area to build a support plan tailored to you.

 Seeking to explore family concerns in a supportive environment?